maricsnel/WeeklySQLChallenge/Week 7.md

 JOIN balanced_tree.product_details AS pd ON pd.product_name = pq.product_name
 ORDER BY Total_Revenue_Before_Discounts DESC;
 ```
+- CTE "ProductQuantities":
+  - This CTE calculates the total quantity sold for each product by joining the "sales" and "product_details" tables in the "balanced_tree" database.
+  - It retrieves the "product_name" and sums the "QTY" values.
+  - The results are grouped by "product_name".

+- The main query:
-This query calculates the total revenue generated for each product before applying discounts.
+  - This query calculates the total revenue before discounts for each product.
+  - It performs a join between the "ProductQuantities" CTE and the "product_details" table based on matching "product_name" values.
+  - The calculated revenue is the product of the total quantity sold and the price of the product.

 | product_name                  | total_revenue_before_discounts |
 |------------------------------|--------------------------------|